tpickering395/SandtrapGameProject/README.md

 Sandtrap
 =====

-Repository for version-control of a 2D Game Project under development.
+Repository for version-control of a ~~2D~~ 3D Game Project under development.

 A Work-in-Progress game created for fun and learning.

-### Update 0.01d
+### Update 0.02a

-* Main Character sprite design completed

-* Game level-building in-progress.

-* Procedural Generation (Random-walk) implemented.

-* Basic attacks implemented

-* Basic Enemy "fire" sprite created.

-* Basic Enemy AI implemented.

-* Health bar and Mana bar implemented.

-* Removed current item framework in favor of a custom rewrite.
+* [NEW!]
+Transition to Unity3D!

+* Current Priorities include transferring existing code infrastructure into the new 3D framework and creating a simple dev level for testing.

 ## Github Project Board